Dhamareshwarakumar/Namaste-NodeJS/Chapter 02 - JS on Server/02_js-on-server.md

 ### What is JIT compilation?

--   Static compilation converts the source code into a language for a specific platform (machine code), usually before the program is run (ahead of time compilation).
+-   **Static compilation** converts the source code into a language for a specific platform (machine code), usually before the program is run (ahead of time compilation).
--   An interpreter directly executes the source code.
+-   **An interpreter** directly executes the source code line by line.
--   Just In Time (JIT) compilation attempts to use the benefits of both.
-While the interpreted program is being run, the JIT compiler determines the most frequently used code and compiles it to machine code.
+-   **Just In Time (JIT)** compilation attempts to use the benefits of both.
+While the interpreted program is being run, the JIT compiler determines the most frequently used code (HOT) and compiles it to machine code.
 Depending on the compiler, this can be done on a method or smaller section of code.
 -   So when the next time executing same method/code machine code will be used instead.

 ### What is ECMAScript?